Biography

 John W. Cobb

 I was born and raised in Durham, North Carolina.
 I attended North Carolina State University where I studied engineering and mathematics.
 I graduated from Arizona State University in 1964 with a degree in mathematics and physics.
 I came to Colorado Springs as a second lieutenant in October 1964 and I was among the first to be based at the NORAD complex inside Cheyenne Mountain.
 That was quite an experience.
-After leaving the military in 1968, I settled in Denver and I have lived along the front range of Colorado ever since.
-I now live near the town of Larkspur.
-Larkspur is about halfway between Denver and Colorado Springs.
-I enjoy the natural beauty of the area as well as the abundant wildlife.
+After leaving the military in 1968, I settled in Denver and I have lived along the front range of Colorado until recently.
+I now live near the city of Santa Fe.
+Santa Fe is in northern New Mexico at an elevation of 7,000 feet.
+I enjoy the natural beauty of the area as well as the warm weather and abundant wildlife.

 I am a professionally trained woodcarver.
 I became interested in woodcarving about 1968.
 At that time, I did some furniture making and I wanted to be able to carve the knee and feet of period pieces.
 I found a professional woodcarver, Al Aspenwall, who taught evening classes.
 He and I became friends and the two of us taught evening classes under his leadership for about 7 years.
 He used to admonish me by saying “Johnnie, ya got no artistic soul!”
 I responded by saying “Al, mathematicians have no soul, just probabilities”.
 And so it went, all in good humor.
 He was right: I had no artistic soul.
 But I discovered that through reading, asking questions and a lot of hard work and practice that I was able to become ‘pretty good’.
 Today, I have a very good sense of proportion and form, but it is not due to any natural ‘talent’ – just hard work and experience.